univiemops/spider20-fmri-data/README.md

 # "SpiDa" - an arachnophobia dataset including fMRI and behavioural data

 This repository contains scripts for behavioral data from 49 participants performing behavioral avoidance tasks (BAT) and a passive viewing task of spider images in the fMRI scanner.
-These scripts are associated with the manuscript 'SpiDa-MRI, behavioral and (f)MRI data of adults with fear of spiders'.
+These scripts are associated with the manuscript 'SpiDa-MRI: behavioral and (f)MRI data of adults with fear of spiders'.
 If you use the dataset or associated code, please cite the following paper:

 ## Cloning the Repository and Downloading the Data